-The definition of “intermittent fasting” is not strict.
-For some people, it means eating only within a window of six, eight, or twelve hours each and every day.
-For others, it means eating nothing for at least twnety-four hours, which is what I do now and then.
+There is no strict definition of “intermittent fasting“.
+For some people, it means eating only within a window of four, six, eight, or even twelve hours each and every day.
+For others, it means eating nothing for at least twenty-four hours, which is what I do now and then.

 This article reviews the book “Fasting Can Save Your Life” by Dr. Herbert Shelton, MD, originally published in 1964.
 Briefly, you can gain health and build strength without eating.
 You are nourished not by what you eat, but by what you absorb, assimilate, and excrete.
 Shelton points out that fasting:

 - is not starvation,